This is a guest post by Ramanathan Murthy. If you’d like to contribute to our blog, feel free to get in touch with us.

 - Customer Data

-– Custom Code
+- Custom Code (requires significant refactoring)

-While theme, code and custom codes can be moved in the initial phases of migration, incremental data like orders, customer reviews, inventory updates and more will have to be carefully timed.
+While theme, code, and custom codes can be moved in the initial phases of migration, incremental data like orders, customer reviews, inventory updates, and more will have to be carefully timed.
 The following will be a phase-level guide for planning your move from Magento 1 to Magento 2.

 Magento 2 Migration Plan and Flowchart